emacs-tree-sitter/treesit-fold/README.md

 - look at the `tree-sitter-[lang]/grammar.js` implementation.
-In the above example, `block` node is defined in the [tree-sitter-c-sharp](https://github.com/tree-sitter/tree-sitter-c-sharp)'s `grammar.js` file
+In the above example, `block` node is defined in the [tree-sitter-c-sharp](https://github.com/tree-sitter/tree-sitter-c-sharp)'s `grammar.js` file.
-- open a file of your language choice in emacs and `M-x tree-sitter-debug-mode`.
+- open a file of your language choice (ensure that it has a tree-sitter parser) in emacs and `M-x treesit-explore-mode`.
-  This will display the whole s-expr representing your file
+  This will display a buffer with the whole s-expr representing nodes at point from the current file/buffer.
-- `(message "%S" (tsc-node-to-sexp))` in your function to display what your function is seeing
+- `M-x treesit-inspect-node-at-point` in your function to display what your function is seeing.
+- Also you can use `M-x treesit-inspect-mode` which diplay in the mode-line the current node at point.

 > ⚠️ Warning
 >